Srekel/the-debuginator/README.md

 Quickly and easily filter the items to find the one you want.

+### :small_blue_diamond: Input

+Agnostic regarding Keyboard/Gamepad.
+It's handled at application layer, though guidelines for how to bind keys exist.

+Mouse input coming later.

+### :factory: Reference implementation

+Written in near-C C++ and SDL.

+### :red_circle: Accordiony

+No matter how far down or deep you scroll, you can always see the folders above the current item.

 ### :red_circle: Presets

 Activate one item to activate a number of other ones.